For further details please see http://www.knir.it/it/

 This four-year research project funded by the Arts and Humanities Research Council, UK (2010-14), builds upon and enhances research undertaken as an AHRC funded Resource Enhancement Project (2006-2009).

 This project involves a collaboration between three of the UK’s leading research institutions: Royal Holloway University of London; the University of Reading; the British Library.

 In keeping with the project’s title, we aim through this website to develop an international network of scholars working on topics related to learned Academies.
-The network is intended to link scholars working across a wide range of disciplines, and concerned with questions of intelletctual networking and the transmission of ideas in the early modern period and beyond.
+The network is intended to link scholars working across a wide range of disciplines and concerned with questions of intellectual networking and the transmission of ideas in the early modern period and beyond.

 We welcome all requests for exchanges of information and will be happy to try to answer questions.
 Please get in touch!